vickerys79/critical_swim_speed/README.md

 # CSS Test Calculator

+Critical Swim Speed (CSS) is an important metric to understand in the world of swimming.
+It measures the fastest speed a swimmer can sustain for a given distance without getting tired.
+Coaches mainly use CSS to set training zones and predict race times.

+Critical Swim Speed Pace is determined by swimming a 200m and a 400m time trial and look at the difference between the times.

+  CSS Pace [in secs/100m] = (T400 - T200)/2

 The CSS Test Calculator is a Python GUI application created using `tkinter` that allows you to calculate the Critical Swim Speed (CSS) based on the input of 400m and 200m swim times.
-It also provides options to export the data in various formats (CSV, XLSX, and PDF) for your records.
+It also provides options to export the data in XLSX format for your records.

 ## Features